This page will be updated as more information becomes available

 - For more information on how to apply for help paying your utility bills, please visit: http://www.homeenergyplus.wi.gov/ or call 1-866-HEATWIS (432-8947)

-See below for more information from the Department of Treasury, the agency overseeing implementation of the Emergency Rental Assistance Program under the Coronavirus Response and Relief Supplemental Appropriations Act of 2021.
+See below for more information from the U.S. Department of Treasury, the agency overseeing implementation of the Emergency Rental Assistance (ERA) program.

 Is there an extension of the eviction moratorium?